 Decades later, Planet Of The Apes continues to impress both with the impact of the original film as well as the franchise's recreation in the 2000's.
 The feature was nominated for the 1969 Oscars in both the Best Costume Design and the Best Music (Original Score) categories but failed to capture the prized statue.
 Legendary make-up technician John Chambers did, however, secure an honorary Oscar for his achievements in bringing the Apes to life for the motion picture.
 So far as this viewer is concerned, I prefer these original Apes over the CGI creations of the modern era.

 On this day in 1971 (in New York City), The Andromeda Strain showed audiences one of the potential dangers of space bacteria.
-Adapted from the novel by Michael Crichton, the SciFi/Drama was directed by Robert Wise and starred James Olson, Arthur Hill, and David Wayne.
+Adapted from the novel by Michael Crichton, the SciFi/Drama was directed by Robert Wise and starred James Olson, Arthur Hill, David Wayne, and others.
 Here's the plot summary as provided by IMDB.com:

 "A team of top scientists work feverishly in a secret, state-of-the-art laboratory to discover what has killed the citizens of a small town and learn how this deadly contagion can be stopped."